apache/calcite/site/_docs/howto.md

 (e.g. [failed to release nexus repository](https://github.com/vlsi/vlsi-release-plugins/issues/64),
 it is still possible to perform the publishing tasks manually.
 Ask for help in the dev list if you are not sure what needs to be done.

+If the `releaseRepository` task prints something like:
+{% highlight text%}
+> Task :releaseRepository
+Initialized stagingRepositoryId orgapachecalcite-1219 for repository nexus GET request failed.
+404: Not Found, body: [errors:[[id:*, msg:No such repository: orgapachecalcite-1219]]] Requested operation was executed successfully in attempt 83 (maximum allowed 601)
+{% endhighlight %}
+it's most likely that the repository has been successfully released, you can check it in [ASF Nexus](https://repository.apache.org/).

 Svnpubsub will publish to the
 [release repo](https://dist.apache.org/repos/dist/release/calcite) and propagate to the